Emergency response during outbreaks

 A key aspect of vaccination is logistics—delivering large quantities of vaccine that often require refrigeration across great distances in hard-to-reach areas of low-resource settings without electricity.
 In 2016 in the Central African Republic, MSF launched a mass multi-antigen vaccination campaign.
 MSF logistics teams used motorbikes and trucks to transport multiple essential childhood vaccines in coolers to regions all over the country, many without drivable roads.
-Each morning during the campaign, 370 logistics and medical staff members grouped into 17 team that traveled for hours, fully equipped with all necessary supplies to bring children in the most inaccessible areas up-to-date with their vaccines.
+Each morning during the campaign, 370 logistics and medical staff members grouped into 17 teams that traveled for hours, fully equipped with all necessary supplies to bring children in the most inaccessible areas up-to-date with their vaccines.
 In total, more than one million vaccine doses were administered to children under five years old, with vaccination coverage following the first round above 80 percent.

 Introducing new vaccines to impoverished populations

 One of the most challenging aspects of MSF’s vaccine initiatives is to bring newer vaccines into the difficult settings where we work.
 A key hurdle is that these vaccines often significantly increase the cost of the basic vaccination package all children should receive.